Ultimate Guide To Sayulita: Mexico’s Hidden Gem Surf Town

 The Best Time To Come To Sayulita

 December and January is the high season for Sayulita.
 Everyone comes down here to escape their cold winters.
 It’s also the best to come down in terms of weather.
-Mexico’s hot and rainy season is in August and September, which is the quietest time of year in Sayulita.
+Outside of the crowded week of Semana Santa, March and April is still a great time to come down.
+It gets a little warmer, but not too hot yet.
+Mexico’s hot and rainy season is from July to September, which is the quietest time of year in Sayulita.

 Things cool down a bit in October, just as the holidays begin starting with Dia de los Muertos at the end of the month.